JPRosenberg/mental-health-scrapper/README.md

 This repository contains 3 different projects to scrape, organize and then explore a multitude of mental health reports from DEIS

+All spatial data is stores as WKB and is in EPSG:4326

 ## Data sources
 - communes:
     - geometry: https://www.bcn.cl/siit/mapas_vectoriales (División comunal: polígonos de las comunas de Chile) (https://www.bcn.cl/obtienearchivo?id=repositorio/10221/10396/2/Comunas.zip) (download date: 2024-01-19)